thomasdefise/CertificationsNotes/Microsoft Certified - DevOps Engineer Expert/DevelopAnInstrumentationStrategy.md

 Applications on public datacenters typically run on **shared infrastructure**.

+While modern virtualization technologies provide an isolated environment in terms of application environment and security, they typically cannot ensure **performance isolation**.

+The performance of a resource at any given time is a function of the total load on the resources from all tenants, also known as the **interference** experienced from other tenants sharing the same hardware.

+Some cloud providers, such as Azure, provide clients the ability to provision certain types of resources (such as VMs) on **dedicated hardware**.

+A related aspect of multi-tenancy is the issue of **provisioning variation**, wherein identical requests for virtual resources on public clouds are not mapped identically onto physical resources, thereby causing a variation in performance

 #### Network Performance

 Network performance can have a dramatic impact on a user's experience.